Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 105: Grades.
 Our obsession with them fails everyone.
 An interview with Exam Nation author Sammy Wright

-Send us a text What is school for, and are exam grades a good measure of a human?
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+What is school for, and are exam grades a good measure of a human?
 Does someone's grades tell us what we should know, or are we being misled?
-Do grades help children grow and engage with learning, or do they si...
+Do grades help children grow and engage with learning, or do they simply destroy interest and entrench social divisions?
+These are the sort of questions that perplex many of us who are parenting teenagers.
+It’s coming to the end of summer in the UK which means t…

 Listen to the Episode